 February 17th, 2012 – Atioth (Geminate)

 Deep in Geminate in the system of Atioth, SOLAR FLEET took on a combined PL/NCdot/Ev0ke fleet of Thundercats.
 Ev0ke, flying its famed perma-MWD Drake fleet, did not fare well against artillery fire.
 PL/NCdot, commanded by Shadoo (who flew in his Vulture alt, matlow), ordered the retreat as nearly all of their Scimitars were webbed down and blown up.
 In addition to their strict fleet composition, their tactics were lauded by PL.
-By MWDing in a parallel direction with the afterburning Tengus and Scimitars, SOLAR minimized the transversal velocity that would have otherwise mitigated the damage.
+By MWDing in a parallel direction with the afterburning Tengus and Scimitars, SOLAR minimized the transversal velocity that would have otherwise mitigated the damage from their Maelstroms.
 Losing only 5 battleships, SOLAR took 71% efficiency.
 The fight was caught on tape.

 Mister Vee of the CFC was the first to consistently win against the Thundercat fleets through the use of mass Huginns (with firewall to prevent missile damage).
 However, another weak link was the logistics.
 By killing or shutting them down with EWAR, the Tengus had no choice but bail even if none had died.

 Simultaneously in C-J6MT in Insmother, -A- and Gypsy Band bullied an XIX/RA battleship fleet that consisted of Maelstroms and mixed artillery/pulse laser Abaddons.
 Often seen were a mixed picture of Abaddons, some with lasers and some with artillery.
 40 battleships were killed for zero Tengu losses.